grdlo/Template-NodeJS-API/README.md

 #### Route content

-You must use a try and catch with contains `the entire route logic` the catch must be write like then for handling correctly all the thrown error:
+You must use a try and catch with contains `the entire route logic` the catch must be write like this for handling correctly all the thrown error:
 ```JavaScript
 try {
     ...